Slow Cooker Refried Beans (Vegan + Easy)

 This recipe makes a large batch so you’ll most likely have leftovers.
 I like to portion them into individual serving containers, then thaw as needed.

 - Fridge: Keep stored in the refrigerator for up to 4 – 5 days in a covered container.

-- Freezer: To keep longer, store them in the freezer for up 2 – 3 months.
-For freezing, Let the beans cool completely and divide the beans into serving sizes, stored in freezer safe containers or freezer bags.
+- Freezer: To keep longer, store refried beans in the freezer for up 2 – 3 months.
+To freeze, let the beans cool completely and divide the beans into serving sizes, stored in freezer-safe containers or freezer bags.

 - For space-saving: Freeze the beans flat using freezer bags.
 Simply, let the beans cool completely, then portion them into ziplock freezer bags and label them with the date.
 When sealing the bags, remove as much air as possible, and squish the beans so that the bag lays flat.

 - To reheat: Let frozen beans thaw overnight in the refrigerator.
 Warm the beans gently on the stove or in the microwave.
 The beans thicken as they cool, so if you’d like to thin them out, add a bit of water or vegetable broth.

 - Serve as a healthy side dish for your Mexican & Tex-Mex recipes.

 - Mashed, these beans are great for making this 7 Layer Mexican Fiesta Dip, use in these Avocado & Refried Bean Tortas or Refried Bean & Avocado Lavash Wraps, or simple bean tacos as seen below.